BLOGS UAE DIFC Freezone

 If you’re wondering how long does it take to get a business license in Dubai, DIFC’s process is relatively streamlined—expect full licensing within 2–8 weeks from submission.

-Workspace & Visa Allocation
+Workspace and Visa Allocation

 You’re required to secure at least a flexi desk in DIFC’s Innovation Hub.
 That unlocks up to 4 visas, yourself and your first hires, with visa fee subsidies DIFC.
 Space options range from flexi seats (~USD 250/month) to private offices.
 Physical presence is necessary; no fully remote licence.